argoproj/argo-cd/docs/user-guide/commands/argocd_relogin.md

 # Reinitiates the login with previous contexts
 argocd relogin

-# Reinitiates the logins with sso
-argocd relogin --sso

 # Reinitiates the login with password
 "argocd relogin --password YOUR_PASSWORD"

 # Configure direct access using Kubernetes API server
 argocd login cd.argoproj.io --core

-# If user logged in with - "argocd login cd.argoproj.io --sso"
+# If user logged in with - "argocd login cd.argoproj.io" with sso login
 # The command - "argocd relogin" will Reinitiates SSO login and updates the server context
 ```